 Gary Moore played a fundamental role in the evolution of the blues.
 He took the traditional blues form and fused it with heavy rock, shred guitar, and glam rock.
 In a totally unique way, he combined the core elements of the blues with these very different genres.

-In doing so, Moore helped to revive the blues during the 1980s.
+In doing so, Moore helped to revive the blues during the late 1980s and early 1990s.
 He garnered the praise of fans who had no prior allegiances to the blues and set the stage for modern guitarists like Joe Bonamassa.

-Over the course of his 50 year career, Gary Moore used a lot of different gear and his sound at different points reflected this.
-So in this article I’ll focus on how you can replicate the classic Gary Moore blues tones, from albums like Still Got The Blues and After Hours.
-I’ve outlined all of the equipment Moore used during this period, and how you can recreate the same tones on your budget.
+Over the course of his 40 year career, Gary Moore used a lot of different gear.
+And his tone at different points is reflective of this.
+In this article then I’ll focus on how you can replicate the classic Gary Moore blues tones, from albums like Still Got The Blues and After Hours.
+I’ve outlined all of the equipment Moore used during this period, and how you can recreate the same tones to suit your budget.

-Here is everything you need to know if you want to sound like Gary Moore.
+Without further ado then, here is everything you need to sound like Gary Moore:

 Throughout his career, Gary Moore played almost every guitar imaginable.
-He played a Fender Strat, a Gibson Firedbird, a Hamer Explorer and various different Ibanez guitars, amongst others.
+This included a Fender Stratocaster, a Gibson Firebird, a Hamer Explorer, a Fender Telecaster, and various different Ibanez guitars, amongst others.

 ‘Greeny’ is one of the most famous guitars in the world.
 It has been played on some of the best British blues albums of all time and is famous for its amazing tone and the mystery and story surrounding it.